 When you begin the series you anchor your feet onto the earth feeling yourself rooted and connected to Mother Earth.
 You also imagine that there’s a cord of energy connecting you to Heaven or the sky.
 In this way you’re connecting to the universe – logging on to the universe, booting up and getting started to build your relationship with qi or energy or life.
 Like turning on your computer you’re getting your energy connected to the invisible sources of energy.

-Published information about this practice:
+Published information in my books about this practice: